 - Mobile responsive design compatible: Magento supports HTML5 designs, so your store will look great on any screen.

 In my opinion, the only feature that Magento is really missing is abandoned cart recovery.
 But, you can always add on missing features with integrations.
 And there really aren’t that many features that you’ll need on top of what Magento already offers.

 Features-wise, Magento is one of the best platforms out there.

 In November 2015, Magento released its 2.x version of Magento CE.
 Designers and developers are still catching up.
-As of the date of this article, Magento only has eight themes available in their marketplace that are compatible with Magento 2.x.
+As of the date of this article, Magento only has nine themes available in their marketplace that are compatible with Magento 2.x.
 I expect this number to improve, but for now, theme options are pretty slim with 2.x.

 Before you decide on a theme, remember to make sure it’s fully mobile responsive.
 With so many customers shopping from their phones, mobile design is absolutely crucial for online stores.